diegovillam/plaid-reporting/README.md

 2. Run your migrations `npx sequelize-cli db:migrate` after configuring DB on environment file

+3. Run `node google-auth` once to set up your Google account access token.
+This is done only once to authorize your account to create new spreadsheets.

-3. Set a CRON job to run `node plaid` every 60 minutes, and `node sheets` every 65 minutes.
+4. Set a CRON job to run `node plaid` every 60 minutes, and `node sheets` every 65 minutes.

 ## Please remember: